DevSilv/DevSilv.github.io/_posts/2018/09/01/2018-09-01-a-thought-about-gothic-3-advantages-and-bugs.md

 ---
 layout: post
-title: "a thought about gothic 3 bugs and defects"
+title: "a thought about gothic 3 advantages and bugs"
 date: 2018-09-01
 ---